Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Wisdom consists not so much in knowing what to do in the ultimate as knowing what to do next."
+> "Everyone has oceans to fly, if they have the heart to do it.
+Is it reckless?
+Maybe.
+But what do dreams know of boundaries."
-> — **Herbert Hoover**
+> — **Amelia Earhart**

 ---